 Previous clients for illustrations include The Times Newspaper, The Spectator Magazine, MOJO magazine and The Big Issue.
 Her work has been commissioned for private and for public art works.

 Her work is housed in public collections including Bankfield Museum Halifax and Leighton House Museum, Kensington.
-In 2018, 2 quilts will be archived with The Quilters’Guild.
+In 2018, two quilts were archived with The Quilters’Guild.

 Selected Public Art Commissions